 c) obtain the information by monitoring telephone calls or other communications between Spark Digital and the customer for training purposes;

-d) share with relevant third parties any information needed to provide 0900 services to you, or to enable you to send or receive messages or information of any kind through other networks;
+d) share with relevant third parties any information needed to enable you to send or receive messages or information of any kind through other networks;

 e) be required to:

 (i) share information with Internet service providers and law enforcement agencies if we reasonably consider that unlawful activity is taking place using Our Network; and